MariuszPudzianowski/Wire/README.md

 For a quick demo run the app, click the 'Load conf.' button and click 'START' to run the default simulation.

-This application's code is functional, but of poor quality.
+This application is functional, but poorly coded.
 If we were to code it today, we obviously wouldn't have done it this way.
 However, it's not worth refactoring, as a majority of the code would have to be rewritten.
 Having said that, adding new Wire object types or some simple functionality is still pretty easy.